BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the shiny *Apartment Key.*

-This isn’t strictly necessary but helps us save some Pokémon later.
+This isn’t strictly necessary but helps us save some Pokemon later.
 Head back to Kugearen and use the key on the door in the top left of the area.
 Head down and read the book on the table.
 After that, head to the right and read this book to get the *Weird Diary.*